psychemedia/storytelling-notes/and-the-girl-played-on.md

 "I?
 What?
 Who are you?
 Get away from me...
 Where am I? *Who* am I?"

-Anwen took to wandering.
+From the cross-roads, Anwen had taken to wandering.
 She had no family, she had no money, she had: no-one; nothing.
 She had to sleep under hedges, in sheds and in outhouses.
 She walked until her hair was matted with twigs and leaves, until her clothes were no more than rags, once white, now grey, until her shoes were worn away.

 At last, she came to a village, where an old man took pity on her, gave her tea to drink, and some food to eat.